Franklin Township, Hunterdon County, New Jersey: Local government

 Franklin Township is governed under the Township form of government, which is used by 141 of the state's 564 municipalities.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Franklin Township Committee are Mayor Philip J. Koury (R, term on committee ends December 31, 2023; term asmayor ends 2022), Deputy Mayor Diane M. Burgess (R, term on committee and as deputy mayor ends 2022), Sebastian Donaruma (R, 2022), Michael Homulak (R, 2024) and Craig A. Repmann (R, 2024).
+As of 2023, members of the Franklin Township Committee are Mayor Philip J. Koury (R, term on committee and as mayor ends December 31, 2023), Deputy Mayor Michael Homulak (R, term on committee ends 2024; term as deputy mayor ends 2023), Sebastian Donaruma (R, 2025), Craig A. Repmann (R, 2024) and Deanna Seiple (R, 2025).

 In January 2019, the Township Committee selected Sebastian Donaruma from a list of three candidates nominated by the Republic municipal committee to fill the seat expiring in December 2019 that was vacated in December 2018 by Susan Soloway before she was sworn into the Hunterdon County Board of Chosen Freeholders.